adityagehlot/new-bubble/README.md

 # new-bubble
-Hello collections of stardust!
+Hello you random collections of StarDust!
 With this a new bubble was created in the multiverse.